We’re just five miles from Downtown Keene

-Nestled in the beautiful Monadnock region, the inn is near outdoor activities, restaurants, arts/cultural events, auction houses, antique shops, covered bridges, and more.
-More about the area …
+Nestled in the beautiful Monadnock region, the Bridges Inn is near outdoor activities, dozens of unique restaurants, arts and cultural events, auction houses, antique shops, covered bridges, scenic countryside, and just minutes from downtown Keene.

 In addition to all the nearby attractions, the innkeepers can help you plan day trips to many points in southern New Hampshire, central Massachusetts, and southeastern Vermont.
 From chocolate shops and breweries to museums; from historical sites to recreational sites, we’ve got you covered.

 You are welcome to come and start your day in a pleasant and relaxed way at The Bridges Inn at Whitcomb House.

 Begin your day with with a bountiful breakfast cooked fresh each morning.